ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 ## Save the Rating

 We need to modify the `TeaService` to both save and retrieve the rating for each tea.
-Our backend API does not currently support the rating on a tea, so we will store this data locally using the Capacitor Storage API.
+Our backend API does not currently support the rating on a tea, so we will store this data locally using the Capacitor Preferences API.
 Our tasks for this will include:

 - Add an optional `rating` property to the `Tea` model
 - Modify the tea service